 |

-control and essentially hand it over to the airlines.
-We
+and essentially hand it over to the airlines.

-opposing the privatization of air traffic control.
-I hope you
+of air traffic control.
+I hope you will

-will join us to protect the freedom to fly and make sure to
+join us to protect the freedom to fly and

 CLICK